Seth Chandler

 Steve Feltner

-Director of Numismatic Education
+PCGS Grading Team Leader & Director of Numismatic Education

 In his role as Grading Team Leader & Director of Numismatic Education and Outreach at PCGS, Steve Feltner hopes to inspire collectors young and old.
 He began collecting at the age of 8 and was immediately hooked on the history and number of amazing designs.
 At the age of 13 he became heavily involved with the American Numismatic Association and began attending their Summer Seminars.
 It was the ANA and their programs that were the catalyst to his future career paths.
 He has been to Summer Seminar nearly 20 years and has been an instructor for their intermediate grading course 8 consecutive years.